VonC/winlogin/README.md

 ## From name

-Launch `wlogin`, and start typing the first letter of the name.
+Launch `winlogin`, and start typing the first letter of the name.

 The very first letter must be the first from either the first or last name searched.
 After that, any other letter can be non-sequential.
 You can add a space, to separate first/last names (or last/first names: the AD query will check both)

-Once there is only one login matching the user firstname/lastname, `wlogin` copies the login in the clipboard and exits automatically.
+Once there is only one login matching the user firstname/lastname, `winlogin` copies the login in the clipboard and exits automatically.

 Example: